ehofmannbr/tt-divideby4/docs/info.md

 ## How it works

 This project displays moving color tiles on a VGA 640x480 screen.
 It's follows the Tiny Tapeout platform.
+Code is based on VGA Examples by Uri Shaked.

 ### Technical Details